 Testing Name Variations

-Name variations is an exceedingly complicated part of the screening process.
+Name variations are an exceedingly complicated part of the screening process.
 Every organization should ensure that they spend enough time testing their system to ensure that it can handle name variations, including variations in upper and lower cases.

 Variations to test for include:

 - Identical matching is where you match the full name against all the lists.
-Not only are you testing the matching process, you are also testing the data flow to ensure that you get a positive match against your different sources
+Not only are you testing the matching process, but you are also testing the data flow to ensure that you get a positive match against your different sources

 - Missing or additional hyphens or spaces can occur when you are converting character sets (a non-Latin name to a Latin name).
 You want to make sure that you can deal with differences in punctuation, missing components or letters.

-- Spelling differences or similar names is where a name can be spelled in different ways.
+- Spelling differences or similar names are where a name can be spelled in different ways.
 For example, Sean versus Shaun, Shawn or Sian or Jennifer versus Jenifer, Jenniffer or Genifer.
 You can also have Willliam, Bill, Will or Willy.

-- Out of order components is when given names are switched with surnames etc.
+- Out-of-order components is when given names are switched with surnames etc.

 - Multiple languages – can your system handle names in their native character set like Arabic or Chinese?